voidiz/home-server/README.md

 # rpi-server
-simple home server using a raspberry pi 4 and an external hdd
+Simple home server using a Raspberry Pi 4 and an external HDD

 ## services
 - samba